MagicOnAStick/WebDevCheatssheets/README.md

 This is the GitHub Repository for the MagicOnAStick Website.
 The Website is a Blog for Wizard's Magic The Gathering format Commander in particular where we dive deep in the political world of MTG Commander (EDH).

 Im a backend java Dev and im trying the first time to create some frontend content!
-This will be an experimental Website witch a Blogsection
+This will be an experimental (mobile first) Website with a Blogsection

 Technologies im planning to use:
 -Bootstrap4 (HTML5)